KarolineKlan/CSS_Final_Project_Group9/content/data-description.md

 # The final preprocessed and cleaned data

 After the cleaning proces a dataset consisting of 9.755 food products where each product constitute a node in a network with 74.180 links.
-The data can be downloaded from [**INDSÆT LINK TIL DATASET**]()
+The data can be downloaded from [**INDSÆT LINK TIL DATASET**]().
+One important note of the collected data is that the items on the BilkaToGo is updated and changed on an ongoing basis, so some of the items in the data that was collected on the **17th of April 2024** might not be on the website today.